 Just for fun, here is a list of buzzwords, biz speak, and hipster droppings that should be banned from every business meeting forevermore.
-In my last banned word rant, I opined about a proleptic conversation that began,
+Does the following sound familiar?

 Client: “Our Big Data Rock Star ideated a cloud-based, scalable, native programmatic tool set that produced excellent learnings.”